ian-gla/code-club/session1/medium/GADERYPOLUKI-cypher-vol2.md

   etc.
 ```

-The letters, which are not on the list of substitutes, stays in the encrypted text without changes.
+The letters which are not on the list of substitutes stay in the encrypted text without changes.

-Other keys often used by Scouts:
+Other keys often used by Scouts are:
 ```
 PO-LI-TY-KA-RE-NU
 KA-CE-MI-NU-TO-WY